Pinterest Pixel

 John Michaloudis

-Have you ever found yourself stuck in PowerPoint’s Slide Master view, wondering how to get back to your normal slides?
-Slide Master is a powerful tool for creating uniformity in your presentation, but once I’ve customized my layout, I usually want to get back to editing my individual slides.
-If you’re in the same boat, let me walk you through how to get out of Slide Master and return to your regular slide-editing view.
+Slide Master is a key tool for creating uniformity in your presentation.
+But once I’ve customized my layout, I want to get back to editing my individual slides.
+This can be done by exiting the Master Slide View.
+In this article, I will show you how to get out of the Slide Master in PowerPoint.

 Key Takeaways:

-To start tailoring the slides to my needs, accessing Slide Master view is essential.
-I click the View tab and select Slide Master.
+To start customizing the slides to my needs, I follow the steps below:

 Get out of Slide Master in PowerPoint